 Prenatal vitamins play a vital role in a healthy pregnancy.
 I began taking prenatal vitamins before becoming pregnant.
 Still, for moms who have just found out that they’re pregnant, it’s important to begin taking a prenatal supplement as soon as you find out that you’re expecting.

-A good prenatal vitamin should ideally be taken before conception, during pregnancy and while breastfeeding (1-3).
+A good prenatal vitamin should ideally be taken before conception, during pregnancy, and while breastfeeding (1-3).
 According to most physicians, the first trimester of pregnancy is a critical time for essential nutrients, as rapid cell division and the foundation of the internal organs and the central nervous system of your baby are developing.

-By this time women should eliminate alcohol from their daily routine and should be focusing on eating a well-balanced diet with plenty of veggies, fruit, and lean protein.
+By this time, women should eliminate alcohol from their daily routine and should be focusing on eating a well-balanced diet with plenty of veggies, fruit, and lean protein.

-Unfortunately, many women may have trouble meeting their recommended daily intakes for certain vitamins and minerals, especially in the first trimester when common morning sickness and nausea may be prevalent.
+Unfortunately, many women may have trouble meeting their recommended daily intakes for certain vitamins and minerals, especially in the first trimester, when common morning sickness and nausea may be prevalent.

 So, what should you do if you’re not sure you’re getting enough nutrients?

 Adding a prenatal vitamin can help support both mom and baby during the first trimester and is a perfect way to fill in the nutrition gaps that accompany the first trimester (and beyond).
-Ideally, you should look for a good prenatal vitamin that has been designed to carry moms and babies through preconception to pregnancy and into the weeks and months after delivery.
+Ideally, you should look for a good prenatal vitamin that is designed to carry moms and babies through preconception to pregnancy and into the weeks and months after delivery.